State crime profile · 2024

 Oregon Crime Rates: Safest & Most Dangerous Cities

-Crime data for 88 cities and 28 counties in Oregon (OR), ranked from safest to most dangerous.
-Data from 240 law enforcement agencies.
+Crime data for 88 cities and 28 counties in Oregon (OR), ranked safest to most dangerous from 240 reporting agencies.

 Oregon (OR) reported 14,296 violent crimes and 102,957 property crimes in 2024, based on FBI Uniform Crime Reporting (UCR) Program submissions from 240 law enforcement agencies.
 That translates to a statewide violent crime rate of 334.6 per 100,000 residents and a property crime rate of 2409.8 per 100,000 against a reporting population of 4,272,371.
 The PlainCrime dataset indexes 88 Oregon cities and 28 counties, each with their own detail pages and local crime figures drawn from FBI UCR Tables 8 and 10.